-Cash Bonus."
-During fiscal year 2017, Mr. Hansen participated in our incentive award trip for selected members of our executive and sales teams.
-Amounts listed include the incremental costs to us of meals, entertainment and other expenses for Mr. Hansen of \$8,443, as well as statutory tax with respect to the imputed income associated with the trip of \$5,083.
-During fiscal year 2016, Mr. Sheridan, and Mr. Hansen and his spouse, participated in our incentive award trip for selected members of our executive and sales teams.
-Amounts listed include the incremental costs to us of meals, entertainment and other expenses for Mr. Hansen and his spouse of \$14,860, as well as statutory tax with respect to the imputed income associated with the trip of \$8,946 for fiscal year 2016.
+(4) During fiscal year 2016, Mr. Sheridan, and Mr. Hansen and his spouse, participated in our incentive award trip for selected members of our executive and sales teams.
+Amounts listed include the incremental costs to us of meals, entertainment and other expenses for Mr. Hansen and his spouse of \$14,860, as well as statutory tax with respect to the imputed income associated with the trip for Mr. Hansen of \$8,946 costs to us of meals, entertainment and other expenses for Mr. Hansen and his spouse of \$14,860, as well as statutory tax with respect to the imputed income associated with the trip for Mr. Hansen of \$8,946 for fiscal year 2016.
 Amounts listed include the incremental costs to us of meals, entertainment and other expenses for Mr. Sheridan of \$7,430, as well as statutory tax with respect to the imputed income associated with the trip for Mr. Sheridan of \$4,473 for fiscal year 2016.
-The dollar amounts listed include the incremental costs to us of meals, entertainment and other expenses for Mr. Sheridan of \$7,430, as well as statutory tax with respect to the imputed income associated with the trip for Mr. Sheridan of \$4,473 for fiscal year 2016.
-The dollar amounts listed include the incremental costs to us of meals, and \$332 for Mr. Sheridan the properties of the properties of \$4,475 for fiscal year 2016.
-The dollar amounts listed include the incremental costs to us of meals, entertainment and other expenses for Mr. Sheridan the properties of \$4,473 for fiscal year 2016.
-The dollar amounts listed include the incremental costs to us of meals, entertainment and other expenses for Mr. Sheridan the properties of \$4,473 for fiscal year 2016.
-The dollar amounts listed include the incremental costs to us of meals, entertainment and other expenses for Mr. Sheridan the properties of \$4,473 for fiscal year 2016.
-The dollar amounts listed include the incremental costs to us of meals, e 2016, respectively.
-The dollar amounts listed reflect a cell phone allowance of \$962, \$962 and \$333 for Mr. Sheridan, which was paid to him in cash in 2017, 2016 and 2015, respectively.
+The dollar amounts listed also reflect the Sign On Bonus and Relocation Expense Reimbursement of \$75,000 and \$80,000, respectively, for Mr. Hansen, which was paid to him in cash in 2016.
+The dollar amounts listed reflect a cell phone allowance of \$962 for Mr. Hansen, which was paid to him in cash in 2016.
+The dollar amounts listed reflect a cell phone allowance of \$888 and \$333 for Mr. Sheridan, which was paid to him in cash in 2016 and 2015, respectively.
 All other amounts for all individuals in all years reflect the value of premiums paid by us for group term life insurance.